portlandcodeschool/primer/syllabus.md

 You can take either

-1. the Basic Primer or
+1. the first for weeks ("The Primer")
-2. both the Basic and Extended Primer.
+2. the whole 8 week Web Development Foundations course.

 At this time, we do not offer the Extended Primer as a standalone class.